adaltas/ece-devops-2020-fall/modules/7-container-orchestration/labs.md

    ```
 3. What happened to the web page?
 4. Update the Docker image used by the `deployment` again by setting the image to `jocatalin/kubernetes-bootcamp:v3`
-5. List all the running pods, what is happening here?
+5. List all of the running pods, what is happening here?
 6. Cancel the previous operation by running:
    ```
    kubectl rollout undo deployments/kubernetes-bootcamp
    ```
-7. Rollback the service to the image we first chose in the part 2 of the lab.
+7. Rollback the service to the image we first chose in part 2 of the lab.

 ## 6. Deploy an app using Manifest yaml files